Rick-Houser/jeh/_posts/2025-05-04-terraform-best-practices.md

 - **Environments**: Separate configurations for prod and dev.
 - **Separation**: Avoid monorepos; each microservice’s infrastructure can have its own repository.

-**Screenshot Suggestion**: Directory tree of the Terraform project structure.

 ## Step 2: Creating Modular Terraform
 Define a VPC module:
 ```hcl